 Checking blood pressure multiple times per day at home will also help to catch your blood pressure patterns at times of the day when your blood pressure medications may be beginning to wear off.
 Read this article to see how often you need to check your blood pressure.

 False!
 American Dietary Guideline recommends limiting sodium intake to 2,300 mg or less per day.
 Table salt is not the biggest sodium contributor in the American diet.
 In fact, the majority of our daily sodium intake comes from processed foods and restaurant foods.
 More than 70% of the sodium we consume is hidden in products like canned soups, cold cuts and cured meats, condiments, pizza, snacks like potato chips and pretzels.
 When purchasing processed or packaged foods, comparing the nutrition label and choosing the ones with lower sodium content can help decrease sodium intake.
+Read this article for ways to add more flavor without the salt.

 False!
 Blood pressure medications oftentimes take time before they start working, and also take time to leave your system when you stop taking them.
 If you’re feeling fine on a medication, that is most-likely because it is doing it’s job correctly.